raml-org/raml-spec/versions/raml-10/raml-10.md

 * **Data types**: a unified, streamlined, and powerful way to model data wherever it appears in an API.
   * Uniformly covers bodies, URI parameters, headers, and query parameters and eliminates the need for a separate formParameters construct
   * Supports wrapping XML Schema and JSON Schema and even referring to sub-schemas, but in many cases just obviates the schemas
-  * Simplifies coding, compared to the JSON Schema or XML Schema, by using YAML
+  * Simplifies coding, compared to the JSON Schema or XML Schema, by virtue of being YAML-based
 * **Examples**: multiple examples in YAML support annotations, so semantics can be injected
 * **Annotations**: a tried-and-tested, strongly-typed mechanism for extensibility
 * **Libraries**: improved modularity for broad reuse of API artifacts